SC takes note of UP govt's decision to allow 'Kanwar Yatra', issues notice to state, Centre | Law-Order

 Every year, tens of thousands of ''Kanwariyas'' (devotees of Lord Shiva) from northern states travel on foot or by other means to collect water from River Ganga at Haridwar to offer at Shiva temples in their areas as part of the yatra.

-Meanwhile, the Uttarakhand government has canceled the 'Kanwar Yatra' because of a possible third wave.
+Meanwhile, the Uttarakhand government has cancelled the 'Kanwar Yatra' in view of a possible third wave.

 Chief Minister Pushkar Singh Dhami had said that though Kanwar Yatra is part of Sanatan culture, saving lives in the time of the pandemic was paramount.

-The fortnight-long yatra, which begins with the onset of the month of Shravan by the Hindu calendar goes on till the first week of August and sees a large gathering of Kanwariyas in Haridwar from neighboring states including Uttar Pradesh, Haryana, and Delhi to collect the holy waters of the Ganga.
+The fortnight-long yatra, which begins with the onset of the month of Shravan by the Hindu calendar goes on till the first week of August, and sees a large gathering of Kanwariyas in Haridwar from neighbouring states including Uttar Pradesh, Haryana and Delhi to collect the holy waters of the Ganga.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)